IN THE MOUNTAINS OF FIRE

 * * *

-(As soon as night falls I watch the people climb down by twos and threes, strangers in the dark, clinging to rocks and roots, moving just as quiet as they can under a sky full of stars, with knives in their belts or in their teeth, down to get a chunk of that good, juicy flesh.
+(Before the sun can rise I watch the people climb down by twos and threes, strangers in the dark, clinging to rocks and roots, moving just as quiet as they can under a sky full of stars, with knives in their belts or in their teeth, down to get a chunk of that good, juicy flesh.
 I sit helplessly up on the ravine’s ledge, watching Dosh and Turin going down to hack off our share, my half-dead arm crooked up against my side.
 They all look like bugs down there, swarming over the carcasses, but so what?
 As my Grandma used to say when she’d find rats in the pantry, “All God’s children gotta eat.”
 And then she’d put out the traps anyway, but at least she’d sigh.)

 (Elmer hunches forward staring at the ground, little twitches jolting his head and arms now and then, his fingers trembling.
 “Once upon a time,” he says in a gravelly voice, “Ms. Montoya made good cookies—her grandma’s own recipe, expanded for production, but decent stuff in it, real cinnamon from Olovrmn, not that inferior Istislan cassia, nutmeg all the way from Burong, only the best of everything.”